 How we use social media

-In general any reproduction, transmission or storage of any text, graphics, images, film or sound files, code, design or logos on this website is forbidden without written permission from WNWHL.
+In general any reproduction, transmission or storage of any text, graphics, images, film or sound files, code, design or logos on this website is forbidden without written permission from Leeds City Council.
 Our copyright and other intellectual property rights are protected by UK laws and by international treaties.

 You may download content from this website to file or print without our permission, provided this is not re-used or re-published in any way.
 If you want to re-publish information from this website or use it for something other than your own personal use, please use the contact us form to ask for permission.

 RSS stands for 'Really Simple Syndication'.
 RSS feeds allow you to stay up to date with the latest news and events .
-To subscribe to it, you will need a News Reader or other similar device.
+To subscribe to it, you will need a feed reader or other similar device.

 How can I use RSS?

 To make use of an RSS feed you will need to use a feed reader.
 Feed readers can be websites, or they can be a program that you download to your computer.
 Most modern browsers automatically check for feeds when you visit the site and display an icon when they find one.